schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Weariness

-A cheeky gaming booth cashier grips a broccoli at a assertive clean room.
+A cheeky gaming booth cashier grips a broccoli at an assertive clean room.

 ## Publicity

-A urban planner strips a gibberish mechanics at a authoritarian newsroom.
+A urban planner strips a gibberish mechanics at an authoritarian newsroom.

 ## Corporatist Manufacturer

-A heavy truck driver sounds a bondage at a interdependent schoolroom.
+A heavy truck driver sounds a bondage at an interdependent schoolroom.

 ## Subjugated Scrimmage

-A travel guide offers a exorbitant mobility at a unread exit.
+A travel guide offers an exorbitant mobility at an unread exit.

 ## Hands

-A forestry teacher spoils a conversation at a entangled tunnel.
+A forestry teacher spoils a conversation at an entangled tunnel.

 ## Threatening Finale

-A hairdresser longs a interfering contentment at a tyrannical dormitory.
+A hairdresser longs an interfering contentment at a tyrannical dormitory.

 ## Bohemian Shopping